We are proud to have been nominated for AAT's "BEST NEW TRAINING PROVIDER" & "BEST USE OF E-LEARNING" awards in 2016.

 You can study at your own pace and convenience with full tutor support through distance learning, also known as “home study”, “self-study” or “correspondence” course.
 We provide you with all the study material (text books, work books, question banks, revision activities, etc.) you will need to prepare for your exams.

-We will provide you with text books, work books, question banks and lecturer’s notes when you enrol.
+We will provide you with text books, work books and question banks when you enrol.
 In addition, your tutor may also send you some activities (for practice and revision) via email from time to time.

 This is an open qualification and there are no formal qualifications required.

-However, you need to have good literacy and numeracy skills.
+However, you need to have good literacy, numeracy and IT skills.
 This requirement can be supported in many ways, including:

 • Your recent GCSE English and Maths grades.